bentomhall/nih-system/homebrewery/world/player-options.md

 As an armsman, your abilities are fueled by your internal reserves of energy, called Stamina (abbreviated as STA).
 You have a pool of stamina points equal to your level + your Constitution modifier (minimum 1), and you regain expended points when you finish a long or short rest.

 ### Weapon Mastery
 You are better than most at using the additional properties of your weapon.
-You gain a bonus depending on the additional property.
-If the weapon has multiple additional properties, you must choose which bonus to apply on any individual attack.
-If a bonus calls for a saving throw, the DC = 8 + your Strength modifier + your proficiency bonus.
+While wielding a weapon, you gain the features below for that weapon.
+If the weapon has multiple additional properties, you must choose which feature to apply on any individual attack.
+If a feature calls for a saving throw, the DC = 8 + your Strength modifier + your proficiency bonus.
 **Battering** (Greatclub, mace, sling, maul, morningstar, warhammer) Once per turn when you hit with a battering weapon, you can force the target to make a Strength saving throw by spending 1 STA.
 On a failed save, the target is knocked prone.
 In addition, on a miss you still deal damage equal to your Strength modifier unless the d20 result was a 1.
 **Cleaving** (Sickle, battleaxe, glaive, greataxe, scimitar) Once per turn when you hit with a Cleaving weapon, you can attempt to carry some of the damage onto another target within your reach.
 If you do so, compare the initial attack roll to the new target's AC.
 If it hits, they take the same damage as the initial target, not including any non-weapon damage sources (such as spell effects).
 By spending 1 STA, you can attempt the cleave attack even if you miss.
 If you do so, make a new attack roll against the secondary target.
 **Light** The additional attack made when fighting with two light weapons does not require your bonus action but can only be made once per turn.
 When you hit with this attack, you add your ability modifier to the damage dealt.